NEMC Covid 19 Safety & Protocols

 As New England Music Camp prepares for our 2021 season, we continue to closely follow the Global Covid-19 Pandemic.
 In order to ensure everyone’s safety during our program we are working with the Maine CDC guidelines, the American Camp Association, the Maine Summer Camps organization, as well as infectious disease experts, to put together a series of protocols that will be followed during our time at camp.
 The following protocols have been set based on Maine's most recent camp guidelines announced at the end of March.
 These will continue to be modified as more guidelines are announced.
 Our goal is to create as “normal” an experience as we can for the campers to thrive and grow both socially and artistically.
 To gain a better understanding of some of the protocols NEMC implemented this past summer for our successful in-person Chamber Music Intensive, please read Dr. Rebecca Weintraub’s article on her time advising and overseeing our camp HERE.

 - All campers and staff will be asked to provide a negative Covid-19 PCR or Rapid test within 72 hours of arrival at camp.
-Students that have been vaccinated are still required to meet at testing protocols per the Maine CDC.
+Students that have been vaccinated are still asked to get a test before arriving.

 - All campers must fill out a 14-day symptom tracking form that will be sent in the Spring Camper/Parent packet.
 This will be completed for the 14 days prior to camp.
 We will send the exact start date for tracking for each program at a later date.
 If at any time a student has any symptoms, they will need to wait 10 days from that last symptom before arriving on campus.